0yech/mkclassCPPmodule/README.md

 # Bash script for 42 Cpp modules

-I made this script to avoid hand pain from writing Classes in Orthodox Canonical Class Form
+I made this script to avoid hand pain from writing Classes in Orthodox Canonical Class Form.

+You must use this form starting cpp02.

 # The Orthodox Canonical Class Form